-The rectangular subject site is comprised of 0.451 acres or 19,625 square feet and is located north of downtown Milwaukee in the Lower East Side neighborhood.
-The site has frontage along an arterial roadway, and is well-connected to the area roadway network.
+The subject is highly notable for its lake bluff setting offering exception Lake Michigan views and its large lower yard area that extends to N. Lincoln Memorial Drive and the bordering lakefront.
+The rectangular subject site is comprised of 2.402 acres or 104,652 square feet and is located north of downtown Milwaukee in the Northpoint neighborhood.
+The site has primary frontage along a local residential roadway and secondary frontage, without access, along N. Lincoln Memorial Drive along the lakefront, and is well-connected to the area roadway network.
 Overall, the subject site is considered to be adequate for its current use.

+The underlying Parks zoning combined with Lakefront Overlay zoning with strict limitations effectively restricts potential uses to primarily publicly-oriented uses.
+Residential use is not permitted, which would ordinarily be a probable use for the site in its neighborhood.
+Given the public ownership of the property, effectively being owned by the citizens of Milwaukee County, and the underlying Parks and Lakefront Overlay zoning, re-zoning of the subject property to allow for residential or most commercial uses is considered highly speculative.
 Conveyance of the property by its owner, Milwaukee County, a political subdivision, would require that a conservation easement be placed on the property to protect the historic character and qualities of the property.